 From camping under the stars to fishing to zip-lining, here are 25 fresh ways to enjoy a spring staycation with the whole family.
 Some are FREE, most are accessible by public transportation, and we guarantee that they are all tons of fun.

 1. Go hiking!
 There are plenty of hiking trails across the five boroughs.
 Staten Island's Wolfe's Pond Park is stunning, especially during fall foliage season.
-Prospect Park has numerous hiking trails.
+Prospect Park has numerous hiking trails, plus family-fun activities that will have you planting, conserving, and exploring.
 For city-dwelling beach lovers, Rockaway Beach boasts dune hikes with spectacular views, and Marine Park is a great place to spot birds and other animals.

 2. Connect with wildlife.
 Bring your own binoculars on a National Park Rangers-led tour of the Jamaica Bay Wildlife Refuge, where you can expect to see beautiful birds and butterflies.
 There are highly educational (and often FREE!) family programs to choose from.